adaltas/node-nikita/src/system/mkdir.coffee.md

       options.cwd = process.cwd() if not ssh and (options.cwd is true or not options.cwd)
       options.directory = [options.directory] unless Array.isArray options.directory
       options.parent = {} if options.parent is true
+      for directory, i in options.directory
+        # Note: path.resolve also normalize
+        options.directory[i] = directory = if options.cwd then p.resolve options.cwd, directory else p.normalize directory
         if ssh
-        for directory in options.directory
-          throw Error "Target path not absolute with SSH: #{JSON.stringify directory}" unless p.isAbsolute directory
+          throw Error "Non Absolute Path: target is #{JSON.stringify directory}, SSH requires absolute paths, you must provide an absolute path in the target or the cwd option" unless p.isAbsolute directory
       # State
       state = false
       each options.directory